szabgab/slides/python-mocking/intro.md

 * [Gerard Meszaros - xUnit Test Patterns](https://martinfowler.com/books/meszaros.html)
 * [Test Double explained by Martin Fowler](https://martinfowler.com/bliki/TestDouble.html)

+## Test Doubles explained
+{id: test-doubles-explained}

+Dummy objects are passed around but never actually used.

+Fakes - Working implementation, but much simple
+* An in-memory list of username/password pairs that provide the authentication)
+* A database interface where data stored in memory only, maybe in a dictionary.

+Mocks - Mocks are objects that register calls they receive, but do not execute the real system behind.

+Stubs - Stub is an object that holds predefined data and uses it to answer calls during tests.
+* A list of "random values"
+* Responses given to prompt

+Spies usually record some information based on how they were called and then call the real method. (or not)

+## Verify behavior or state?
+{id: verify-behavior-or-state}

 ## What is Mocking and Monkey Patching?
 {id: what-is-mocking-monkey-patching}